 Goldberg Falcon 56 Mk.
 II

-This was my first R/C airplane, I built it from a kit when I was about 12.
+This was my first R/C airplane, I built it from a kit when I was about 13, around 1979.
 I delivered a lot of newspapers to pay for this plane.
 I don't remember all the details, except that I was terrified that I would crash it.
 All of the pictures below are from the old Scottsdale Community College field, in Scottsdale, AZ.

 History